StephanieF/stephanief.github.io/docs/projects.md

 Images manipulated by AI generation can be hard to spot by simply looking.
 This tool highlights and explains the changes made by AI tools.

-As an experiment in building tools for the ChatGPT ecosphere I've created an image review tool that let's you know if an image has been maniputlated by AI anhow/where those changes have been made to the image.
+As an experiment in building tools for the ChatGPT ecosphere I've created an image review tool that let's you know if an image has been maniputlated by AI and how/where those changes have been made to the image.
 [Visual Detective](https://chatgpt.com/g/g-DhaGfosbH-visual-detective)

 ## 2024